This is a huge week for trail & ultra! Here’s what you need to know:

 Cons:

-The Swiftwick Pursuit Four is a moderately cushioned sock that’s technically year-round, but we especially love it for colder weather.
-This sock is mostly Merino wool, blending nylon and spandex for added softness, stretch, durability, and compression.
-The inside of the sock feels fuzzy and soft and makes us crave those brisk shoulder season runs.
-At the same time, it hugs the foot enough not to feel bulky or bunchy.
+The Swiftwick Pursuit Quarter Crew High is a moderately cushioned sock you can wear year-round, but we especially love it for colder weather.
+It is mostly merino wool, with nylon and spandex added for more softness, stretch, durability, and compression.
+The inside of the sock feels fuzzy and soft, ideal for those brisk shoulder-season runs.
+At the same time, it hugs the foot enough to not feel bulky or bunchy.

-While this sock is designed to perform throughout all seasons, its moderate cushioning and cozy fuzz may feel too warm for runners during the summer heat, especially if you prefer thin socks under a more snug-fitting shoe.
-That said, the Pursuit is available in six heights ranging from zero (no-show) to twelve (calf height), providing ample options for just about anyone.
+While this sock can perform throughout all seasons, its moderate cushioning and cozy, fuzzy feel may make it too warm for runners during the summer heat.
+This is especially true if you prefer thin socks under a more snug-fitting shoe.
+This line of socks comes in a variety of height ranges that will suit nearly any need.

 Material: 63% merino wool, 35% nylon, 2% spandex

-Best Wool Running Socks: Darn Tough Micro Crew Ultra-Lightweight Running Sock ($20)
+Best Wool Running Socks: Darn Tough Stride Micro Crew Ultra-Lightweight Running Sock ($21)

 • Lifetime guarantee